 The StrongLite is noticeably lighter than other containers on the market, and it meets or exceeds industry strength standards.
 Its extended length makes the pull cleaner for wingsuit and tracking applications, and it is engineered specifically for the needs of modern wingsuit BASE jumpers and trackers.

 The StrongLite has been thoroughly load tested by Squirrel and independent testing organizations, and has passed EN Load tests.
 The main harness construction is continuous double type-8 webbing.
 A continuous webbing loop starts at the riser attachment points and extends down the MLW around your leg, and across the back of the harness in a constant line.
 The chest strap is made from 3000lb webbing with 6 bartacks reinforcing it on either side.
-The ultralight aluminum buckles are all rated to 14kn (>3000lbs), and any part of the harness can be loaded in any direction safely when rappelling or climbing.
+The ultralight aluminum buckles are all rated to 14kn (>3000lbs).

 The single biggest weight-savings in the StrongLite comes from the ultra-light machined aluminum buckles.
 These non-slip climbing-harness buckles from Metolius, USA, are rated to 14kn, making them stronger than many common standard steel buckles used on traditional containers.
 Light and incredibly strong, these buckles are also impervious to slippage, meaning that once you set them, they will not travel or slip, unlike conventional steel buckles.
 A note on the use of these special buckles: Non-slip means non-slip, so you won't be able to operate these with one hand.
 Take 2 minutes to learn the proper technique for opening and closing these buckles, and practice the motion until it becomes second-nature.